 John Watts, Head of Commercial Vehicle Services at CAP, writes:

 Nearly every week we read in the trade press about the latest passenger and commercial models with new and sometimes baffling technology relating either to safety or fuel economy.
-Those of us in the know have become accustomed to descriptions such as regenerative braking, eco-roll, pre-safe, brake assist, stability control and adaptive cruise – to name but a few.
+Those of us in the now have become accustomed to descriptions such as regenerative braking, eco-roll, pre-safe, brake assist, stability control and adaptive cruise – to name but a few.

 Some modern vehicles seem to possess psychic powers – apparently able to sense when an accident is about to happen, they tighten seat belt pre-tensioners in order to help prevent serious occupant injury.
 We are seeing the introduction of pedestrian airbags and pop-up bonnets on cars.
-The next generation Golf will offer a system that after an initial collision will automatically apply further emergency braking to avoid any secondary impact, and one wonders how far electronics can go.
+The next-generation Golf will offer a system that after an initial collision will automatically apply further emergency braking to avoid any secondary impact, and one wonders how far electronics can go.

 Truck technology is moving towards GPS-controlled throttle actions where the vehicle will ‘know’ where the hills are and automatically reduce the throttle openings before a crest in order to allow the truck’s momentum to carry it over the top and then coast downhill until the engine is required to maintain speed.
 Ironically when learning to drive many of us were told that to ‘coast’ in neutral – often referred to the ‘silent seventh’ or ‘God’s overdrive’ in the trucking world – was in fact illegal according to the Highway Code.
 Truck manufacturers have obviously found a legal way around that one.